 2.2.5.
-Climate Action and Low Carbon Development (Amendment) Bill 2021
+Climate Action and Low Carbon Development (Amendment) Act 2021

-In March 2021, the Government published the Climate Action and Low Carbon Development (Amendment) Bill 20211.
+In July 2021, the Climate Action and Low Carbon Development (Amendment) Act 2021 was signed into law.
 It provides a governance framework setting out how Ireland will transition to 'Net Zero' and achieve a climate neutral economy by no later than 2050.

-The key features of the Bill are:
+The key features of the Act are:

-- Placing on a statutory basis a 'national climate objective', which commits to pursue and achieve, the transition to a climate resilient, biodiversity-rich, environmentally sustainable and climateneutral economy, by no later than 2050. - Carbon budgets including a provision for setting sectoral targets. - Actions for each sector to be included in an annually revised Climate Action Plan. - Strengthened role for the Climate Change Advisory Council. - New oversight and accountability by the Oireachtas. - Public Bodies will be obliged to perform their functions in a manner consistent with national climate plans and strategies and furthering the achievement of the national climate objective.
+- Placing on a statutory basis a 'national climate objective', which commits to pursue and achieve, the transition to a climate resilient, biodiversity-rich, environmentally sustainable, and climateneutral economy, by no later than 2050. - Carbon budgets including a provision for setting sectoral targets. - Actions for each sector to be included in an annually revised Climate Action Plan. - Strengthened role for the Climate Change Advisory Council. - New oversight and accountability by the Oireachtas. - Public Bodies will be obliged to perform their functions in a manner consistent with national climate plans and strategies and furthering the achievement of the national climate objective.